apache/mahout/website/developers/githubPRs.md

 At this point resolve conflicts, if any, or ask contributor to rebase on top of master, if PR went out of sync.

+Also run regular patch checks and change CHANGELOG.

 Suppose everything is fine, you now can commit the squashed request

     git commit -a